fair-ease/terria-config/docs/contribute.md

 # run the local docker stack
 $ make dc-start

 # stop the local docker stack
 $ make dc-stop

+# git into the terriamap container with a shell
+$ make dc-exec  # use ctrl-d to get out

+# check any logs from the terriamap container
+$ make dc-logs  # use ctrl-c to get out
 ```

 ## what do you want to add?